Zacchaeus00/nbme/README.md

 This is the source code of my attempt on the  [NBME - Score Clinical Patient Notes](https://www.kaggle.com/c/nbme-score-clinical-patient-notes) competition on Kaggle.
-I worked alone and am fortunate to rank 11/1500 in the final evaluation.
+I worked alone and was fortunate to rank 11/1500 in the final evaluation.